— 8 min read

 Eliminating inefficiencies and consolidating data helped Modigent allocate labor and navigate supply chain disruptions more efficiently.
 The way Modigent has maximized and leveraged technology has created opportunities to get the most out of every one of their employees.

 Several construction industry issues impact productivity, ranging from workforce skills and motivation to the availability of materials and the effectiveness of project management techniques.
-Here are some best practices that teams can target to make productivity gains that help the bottom line:
+Here are some best practices that teams can target to make productivity gains that help the bottom line.

-2. Streamline workflows with preconstruction planning.
+1. Streamline workflows with preconstruction planning.

 Early-stage planning reduces confusion and sets construction teams up for successful execution by providing clear direction and expectations.

+Use historical data and analytics to establish realistic workflows, project timelines and resource allocation based on past performance.
 Detailed scheduling, precise scope definition and thorough material planning increase site efficiency by minimizing delays and resource mismanagement.
 Getting input from multiple stakeholders and using collaborative software can increase the accuracy of plans.

 3. Set clear goals and track progress.